 There are various other procedures are associated with oral and maxillofacial surgery.
 If you have any kinds of problem … Read the rest

 It is not only the teeth that are part of dental surgery.
 Gum surgery falls under this as well.
 The purpose of your gums is to give shape and form to the contours of your mouth and provide as a frame for your teeth.
 Sometimes teeth may appear too long or too short, which is a clear sign of gum disease or recession.
 Many people opt for cosmetic surgery on their gums to keep their smile looking perfect.

 What types of surgery is needed for this?
-For excess gingival display, gum tissue is remodeled and / or removed to make it more proportioned with teeth.
+For excessive gingival display, gum tissue is remodeled and / or removed to make it more proportioned with teeth.
 Lasers are the tool of choice for reshaping gums.
-If a laser is not enough, crown lengthening is done on the teeth as well.
+If a laser isn't enough, crown lengthening is done on the teeth as well.
 After the surgery, the patient is advised to gargle anti-bacterial rinse for two weeks to avoid infection.

 Dental implant surgery is an outpatient procedure that is performed in multiple stages.
 This is a much more advanced alternative to partial or full dentures.
 These implants are different from traditional dentures in that they are fixed to the jaw bone.
-Unlike traditional removable drugs, they are permanently fixed and can not be removed.
+Unlike traditional removable dentures, they are permanently fixed and cannot be removed.
 No regular adjustment or realignment is required.